Snorkeling in the Heart of the Coral Triangle!

 Many of the reefs we will snorkel upon are subjected to currents associated with the large tide cycles that prevail in the area.
 While we often schedule our session during a time when the currents are minimal, there will be planned drift snorkels.
 These types of snorkels take advantage of the water movement and allow us to float over the reef without having to actively swim.
 This activity usually becomes an instant favorite among our guests as it is very exciting and yet very passive at the same time!
 In some cases, however, the unpredictability of the tides may expose us to strong water movement.
 This may require a bit of effort though we will always have our dinghies standing by to help if needed.

-Our planned walk to visit Fort Beligica is on pavement and well established trails (dirt/rocky).
+Our planned walk to visit Fort Belgica is on pavement and well established trails (dirt/rocky).
 There is some elevation (about 30 meters over a fairly gentle grade) and some exposure, especially on top of the Fort.

 Please read more about our daily schedule.